19.1 ASSISTANCE FOR STUDENTS WITH CHILDREN

 19.6 ASSISTANCE FOR STUDENTS OF COLOR

 The Office of Multicultural Student Affairs (OMSA) supports the academic success of students of color at the University of Chicago and works to build an inclusive campus community.
 OMSA’s programs focus on enriching students’ experiences and encouraging cross-cultural dialogue on campus.
-OMSA serves and advocates for all African American, Asian American, Latino, and Native American students who attend the College, Graduate Divisions, and Professional Schools.
+OMSA serves and advocates for all African American, Asian American, Latino, Native American and Multiracial students who attend the College, Graduate Divisions, and Professional Schools.

 OMSA executes its mission in collaboration with other departments within the University of Chicago.
 All students, faculty, staff, and alumni of the University are welcome to partner with OMSA in advancing its efforts to support students of color.
 Students can learn more about OMSA and its services and programs at http://omsa.uchicago.edu.